 When to avoid acupressure

-Acupressure should not be applied on broken, blistered, or irritated skin.
-Areas with open wounds, rashes, or sites showing redness, swelling, or warmth require avoidance.
+Don't press on broken, blistered, or irritated skin.
+Skip any area with open wounds, rashes, redness, swelling, or warmth — let your body heal first.

-- Large Intestine 4 (between thumb and index finger)
+Large Intestine 4 (the fleshy spot between your thumb and index finger)

 Side effects to watch for